apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

 iOS platform.
 See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.

-A plugin is an Objective-C class that extends the `CDVPlugin` class.

-Each plugin class must be registered as a `<feature>` tag in the `config.xml` file.
-It is through this mechanism that JavaScript's `exec` method's `service` parameter maps to an Objective-C class.
+An iOS plugin is implemented as an Objective-C class that extends the `CDVPlugin` class.
+For JavaScript's `exec` method's `service` parameter to map to an Objective-C class, each plugin class must be registered as a `<feature>` tag in the named application directory's `config.xml` file.

 ## Plugin Class Mapping

-The JavaScript portion of a plugin always uses the `cordova.exec` method as follows:
+The JavaScript portion of a plugin uses the `cordova.exec` method as
+follows:

         exec(<successFunction>, <failFunction>, <service>, <action>, [<args>]);

-This marshals a request from the `UIWebView` to the iOS native side, more or less boiling down to calling the `action` method on the `service` class, with the arguments passed in the `args` array.
+This marshals a request from the `UIWebView` to the iOS native side, effectively calling the `action` method on the `service` class, with the arguments passed in the `args` array.

-Specifiy the plugin as a `<feature>` tag in your Cordova-iOS application's project's `config.xml` file.
+Specify the plugin as a `<feature>` tag in your Cordova-iOS application's project's `config.xml` file, using the `plugin.xml` file to inject this markup automatically, as described in Application
+Plugins:

         <feature name="LocalStorage">
             <param name="ios-package" value="CDVLocalStorage" />
         </feature>

-The feature `name` attribute should match what you use in the JavaScript `exec` call's `service` parameter, and the `value` attribute should match the name of the plugin's Objective-C class. `<param name>` should always be i`"ios-package"`.
-If you do not follow this setup, the plugin may compile but will not be reachable by Cordova.
+The feature's `name` attribute should match what you specify as the JavaScript `exec` call's `service` parameter.
+The `value` attribute should match the name of the plugin's Objective-C class.
+The `<param>` element's `name` should always be `ios-package`.
+If you do not follow these guidelines, the plugin may compile, but Cordova may still not be able to access it.

 ## Plugin Initialization and Lifetime

 One instance of a plugin object is created for the life of each `UIWebView`.
-Plugins are not instantiated until they are first referenced by a call from JavaScript, unless `<param>` with an `onload` `name` attribute is set to `"true"` in `config.xml`.
-E.g.:
+Plugins are ordinarily instantiated when first referenced by a call from JavaScript.
+Otherwise they can be instantiated by setting a `param` named `onload` to `true` in the `config.xml` file:

         <feature name="Echo">
             <param name="ios-package" value="Echo" />